 Total Forgiveness?
-Isn’t that Hyper Grace?
+Isn’t that Hyper-Grace?

-Sometimes grace feels like the a dirty and offensive word in the Christian circle, but talk about being unworthy sinners, punishment, and how disobedient believers can be and you’ll make all kinds of friends.
-I remember when I first began sharing this message of grace and total forgiveness that many Christians would agree we me, for a split second.
-That was, until I really expressed just how deep that forgiveness went.
+Sometimes grace feels like a dirty and offensive word in the Christian circle, but talk about being unworthy sinners, punishment, and how disobedient believers can be and you’ll make all kinds of friends.
+I remember when I first began sharing this message of grace and total forgiveness that many Christians would agree with me, for a split second.
+That was until I really expressed just how deep that forgiveness went.
 When I was done you knew I saw God as full of grace, kindness, and love.
-Dare I say that the blood of Christ totally paid for all sins, and no past, CURRENT, or FUTURE sin would ever be held against us.
+Dare I say that the blood of Christ totally paid for all sins, and no past, CURRENT, or FUTURE sin would ever be held against us?
 I would immediately be attacked with the typical religious response of “you can’t do whatever you want”.
-I have no idea why that’s the first place the legalist goes, but nonetheless I’d respond with something from scripture like quoting Colossians 2:13-14 “He forgave us ALL our sins, having CANCELED the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.
+I have no idea why that’s the first place the legalist goes, but nonetheless, I’d respond with something from scripture like quoting Colossians 2:13-14 “He forgave us ALL our sins, having CANCELED the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.

-And of course the same response would come up over and over of “but you can’t do whatever you want”, and I’d finally have to ask “not that I have a desire to break records for sin but can you grab this verse you keep quoting of not being able to do what I want”.
+And of course, the same response would come up over and over of “but you can’t do whatever you want”, and I’d finally have to ask “not that I have a desire to break records for sin but can you grab this verse you keep quoting of not being able to do what I want”.
 My point was if that’s going to be your defense every time I talk about forgiveness then show me the scripture.
 Well, there is no such verse.
-Then, with nowhere to turn I would be told “your acting like sin is not a big deal and that’s just hyper-grace”.
+Then, with nowhere to turn, I would be told “your acting like sin is not a big deal and that’s just hyper-grace”.

 If you share the gospel in its fullness you can expect this same discussion many times in life.
 But, if anyone says this total forgiveness gospel message is going ‘easy on sin, well please don’t be quick to part from what God has revealed in scripture and through His Son.
 It’s actually going very heavy on sin.
 The wages of sin is death, not God being mad at you for 30 minutes until you repent and confess and really mean it, like some suggest.
-We know sin is extremely serious, with death as the only just penalty, but since the legalist aren’t being struck dead on the spot they just water it down as punishment, broken fellowship, and temporary separation from God.
+We know sin is extremely serious, with death as the only just penalty, but since the legalist isn’t being struck dead on the spot they just water it down as punishment, broken fellowship, and temporary separation from God.
 But Jesus died, so He paid that penalty in full, and that’s the message of the gospel.
 Some say that this high level of grace is ridiculous, so it simply can’t be true.
 Well, I’m not sure how you reduce God’s grace!
 So if you want to call it hyper-grace, then guess what………..I’m pretty darn hyper about grace, and you should be too!
 After all, it saved us from what we deserved according to what “we were doing”.

 What About Cheap Grace?